SSK-47/Projects/README.md

-This code consists of a Car Parking System using Arduino and ESP sensors
+This code is of a Car Parking System built using Arduino and ESP sensors